 Step 3.
 Apply to Immigrate to Canada from Dubai

-The final step in your immigration journey is your application.
+The final step in your Canadian immigration journey from Dubai is your application.
 If you use the services of RCICs, they'll handle this entire step on your behalf by applying to the correct department (provincial or federal) with all your supporting documents and a correctly filled application.
 They ensure that your application is optimized and error-free.
 Once they have applied for your visa or immigration program, they’ll notify you if your application was successful and then you can pack your bags for a new life in Canada!

 Hire a Canadian Immigration Specialist